 Strawberry and buttermilk ice cream

-I have made a number of other variations of strawberry ice cream and sorbet (see the ice cream section on this blog) , but I like to keep experimenting with variations of the same ingredients for a couple of reasons.
+I have made several other variations of strawberry ice cream and sorbet (see the ice cream section on this blog) , but I like to keep experimenting with variations of the same ingredients for a couple of reasons.
 The same base ingredient, strawberries, can taste very different when made into an ice cream, or sorbet, or even a salad, this allows the chef to taste the nuances of the fruit when presented differently.
-You pair the dishes very differently, for example a rich ice cream after a lighter dinner or a light flavorful sorbet after a heavy or spicy meal.
-And finally, as a chef, I do not feel my skills and palate are improving unless I try something new all the time.
+You pair the dishes very differently, for example, decadent ice cream after a lighter dinner or a light, flavorful sorbet after a heavy or spicy meal.
+And finally, as a chef, I do not feel my skills and palate are improving unless I always try something new.

 No matter the reason, I am so glad I tried this recipe.
-The fresh strawberries are brought alive by the soft yogurt and are beautifully creamy.
-You will be glad you did the extra step of removing the strawberry seeds, there is nothing to distract your palate from enjoying the sublime combination of flavors.
-I do love ice cream, but I will admit, this recipe absolutely dazzled me.
+The fresh strawberries are brought alive by the soft, beautifully creamy yoghurt.
+You will be glad you removed the strawberry seeds; nothing can distract your palate from enjoying the sublime combination of flavours.
+I do love ice cream, but I will admit this recipe dazzled me.

-One of the problems of having too many cookbooks is that there are not enough days in a year or people or reasons to cook from them all the time.
+One of the problems with having too many cookbooks is that there are not enough days in a year or people or reasons to cook from them all the time.
 I generally trend toward 275 recipes a year, see my blog.
-It took me some time to arrive at this recipe, one that I have eyed for sometime.
+It took me some time to arrive at this recipe, which I have been eyeing for some time.
 Like all her other cookbooks, this recipe and cookbook is outstanding.
-All her cookbooks bring a wonderful diversity of flavors and cuisines to my table.
+All her cookbooks bring an incredible diversity of flavours and cuisines to my table.
 Go out and buy all her cookbooks, I cannot recommend them enough!

 1 lb strawberries, hulled and roughly chopped

-3/4 cup sugar (superfine, if you have on hand)
+3/4 cup sugar (superfine, if you have it on hand)

 1/2 cup sour cream